 Material Recycling and Reuse

-Ameren recycles millions of pounds of scrap wire and steel, scrap streetlights and lead-acid batteries we use every year.
+Ameren recycles millions of pounds of scrap wire and steel, scrap streetlights and lead-acid batteries every year.
 Ameren also recycles scrap pallets, paper and cardboard and returns large wood cable reels to the original manufacturer for reuse and recycling.
-Other hardware, insulators, lightning arrestors, switches, clamps, brackets, connectors, wire, pipe, bolts, nuts and washers are all reused.
+Other hardware, insulators, lightning arrestors, switches, clamps, brackets, connectors, wire, pipe, bolts, nuts and washers are reused.

 Ameren is a partner in a voluntary program sponsored by the U.S. Environmental Protection Agency called WasteWise.
 WasteWise is a program through which organizations eliminate waste, benefiting their bottom line and the environment.
-In 2014, Ameren recycled 160 million pounds of material.
-Recycling highlights from 2014 include:
+In 2016, Ameren recycled 129.6 million pounds of material.
+Recycling highlights from 2016 include:

-- 130 million pounds of wood (forestry, pallets, reels).
+- 76 million pounds of wood (forestry, pallets, reels).

-- 21.5 million pounds of steel (transformers, rebar, towers, guywire).
+- 41 million pounds of ferrous metals (steel-transformers, rebar, towers, guywire and demolition).

-- 976,000 gallons of oil.
+- 1 million gallons of oil.

 We’re able to collect revenue from the sale of much of the metals and recyclables.
 These funds help offset costs, allowing us to return the value to our customers.
-In 2014, we collected more than $13.6 million from scrap sales.
+In 2016, we collected more than $11.5 million from scrap sales.

 Since December 2010, Ameren launched a single-stream recycling program that allows employees to place aluminum, plastic, cardboard and other commonly used materials into a single recycling container.
 Through this program, employees are diverting an average of 120 tons of material from landfills each month.
-Since its inception, the program has resulted in about 12 million tons of recycled waste.